-The underwriters have an option to buy up to an additional 1,800,000 shares from us to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
+The underwriters have an option to buy up to an additional 1,725,000 shares from us to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by us.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an 1,800,000 additional shares from us.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an 1,725,000 additional shares from us.

 No Exercise Full Exercise

-Per Share \$ 1.40 \$ 1.40
+Per Share \$ \$

-Total \$16,800,000 \$19,320,000
+Total \$ \$

 Shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$0.84 per share from the initial public offering price.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial public offering price.
 After the initial offering of the shares, the representatives may change the offering price and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-We and our officers, directors, and holders of substantially all of our common stock and securities convertible into or exchangeable for our common stock have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our or their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of Goldman Sachs & Co.
+We and our officers, directors, and holders of substantially all of our common stock and securities convertible into or exchangeable for our common stock have agreed or will agree with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our or their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of Goldman Sachs & Co.
 LLC, SVB Leerink LLC and Piper Sandler & Co.
 This agreement does not apply to any existing employee benefit plans.
 See the section of this prospectus titled "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.

 Prior to the offering, there has been no public market for the shares.
 The initial public offering price has been negotiated among the company and the representatives.
-Among the factors considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, were the company's historical performance, estimates of the business potential and earnings prospects of the company, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be the company's historical performance, estimates of the business potential and earnings prospects of the company, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.

-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "KNTE."
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "KNTE."